saw-projects/Soft-Phone/README.md

 # Softphone Application

-A modern web-based softphone application built with Python, Flask, and Twilio.
-This application allows you to make and receive voice calls, as well as send and receive SMS/WhatsApp messages through a clean web interface.
+A web-based softphone application built with Python, Flask, and Twilio.
+This application allows you to make and receive voice calls, as well as send and receive SMS/WhatsApp messages through a web interface.

 ## Features